unknownbrackets/maxcso/README.md

 after 2014-10-26 will support larger block sizes.

 LZ4's compression ratios aren't as good, but it decompresses faster.
-It can sometimes beat deflate in compression ratio, and CSO v2 allows them to be mixed.
+It can sometimes beat deflate in compression ratio, and CSO v2 allows it to be mixed with deflate.

 Speed